JimHotchkiss/famous-physicist-cli-app/README.md

 they are most famous for, and additionally, you can review a brief biography of the each physicist you are interested in researching.

-Simply type ./bin/famous-physicist into your terminal.
-A list of the twenty top physicist will print out.
-Review the list, and pick which physicist you would like learn more about.
-You will prompted to type in your selection.
-Type in the number that corresponds to the physicist that interest you.

-After reviewing the information, press any key to continue.
-You will be asked asked if you would like to view another physicist, type 'y' to continue and 'n' to end application.

-Enjoy.

 ## Installation